KelechiNwaozuzu/AirportProject/README.md

 **Historical Data:** Aggregating historical data on flight departures, delays, and security wait times to identify patterns and trends.

-**Holidays**: Collecting data for integrating and anylizing important U.S holidays in data collection.
+**Holidays**: Collecting data for integrating and analyzing important U.S holidays in data collection.

 ## Collaborator Information: